cesarsotovalero/cesarsotovalero.github.io/_posts/2021/2021-10-11-the-software-supply-chain.md

 Therefore, clients' expectations regarding shipping speed and availability are much higher.

 Shipping features and services efficiently, from developers to clients, is challenging.
-In this context, the software supply chain shares many of the difficulties that exists in the traditional supply chain of physical products.
+In this context, the software supply chain shares many of the difficulties that exist in the traditional supply chain of physical products.
 This happens because software production is a complex process in which several independent pieces of technology need to be orchestrated.
 Software needs to be delivered and maintained as quickly as possible, which can only be achieved through automation.

 Figure 1 depicts a typical software supply chain pipeline.
 Once the requirements are specified, developers rely on VCS, IDEs, mailing lists, and other tools to write code and communicate with other members of the team.
 The goal of the first step in any software product is to deliver source code and other configuration scripts.
-Then, a build engine compiles, tests, and assesses its quality.
+Then, a build engine compiles, test, and assesses its quality.
 These two steps are bound together and are known as [Continuous Integration](https://en.wikipedia.org/wiki/Continuous_integration) (CI).
 Once all the code assessments are done and the code passes the scrutiny, the build engine then ships binary files to the deployment platform.
 This is in charge (among other things) of the release, resource orchestration, and versioning of the software product.